adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 How could it be that your mock object won't eventually be destroyed?
 Well, it might be created on the heap and owned by the code you are testing.
-Suppose there's a bug in that code and it doesn't delete the mock object properly - you could end up with a passing out when there's actually a bug.
+Suppose there's a bug in that code and it doesn't delete the mock object properly - you could end up with a passing test when there's actually a bug.

 Using a heap checker is a good idea and can alleviate the concern, but